gbrdead/slop/LLMs.md

 ## Still Sipping from the Kool-Aid

-Right now, the prevailing opinion among the sceptics is:
+At the moment (late 2025), the prevailing opinion among the sceptics is:
 - AGI is nowhere near.
 - LLMs will not replace many jobs.
 - But LLMs have a positive value and being able to use them will be a crucial ability of the white-collar worker of the near future.

 I do not share the last part.
 IMHO, LLM use is not acceptable in any field where a simple preventable mistake may cause harm.
 The reason is simple: AI cannot bear responsibility.
 Here are some examples:
 - Law.
 Hallucinations of precedents can easily lead to a wrongful conviction in case law.
 I still cannot believe how lawyers caught using LLMs are not being disbarred on the spot.
 - Practicing medicine.
 Dr. House's approach of confirming or rejecting the diagnosis based on an autopsy is not applicable in the real world.
 - Development of any software that has anything to do with security (nowadays, this includes pretty much everything).